Thu Dec 12 2019

 "Referring patients to hospitals with lower mortality and better processes of care requires sharing evidence on specific procedures.
 The Leapfrog Group includes evidence-based hospital referral (EBHR) in its survey as a means of ensuring that patients with high-risk conditions are treated at hospitals with characteristics shown to be associated with better outcomes.
 EBHR could help prevent unnecessary deaths."

 About this measure

-To fully meet Leapfrog's standard, a hospital must deliver at least 50 very-low birth weight babies per year and ensure that at least 90% of mothers receive antenatal steroids prior to delivery OR the hospital must maintain a lower-than-average morbidity/mortality rate for very-low birth weight babies and ensure that at least 90% of mothers receive antenatal steroids prior to delivery.
+To fully meet Leapfrog's standard, a hospital must deliver at least 50 very-low birth weight babies per year and ensure that at least 90 percent of mothers receive antenatal steroids prior to delivery OR the hospital must maintain a lower-than-average morbidity/mortality rate for very-low birth weight babies and ensure that at least 90 percent of mothers receive antenatal steroids prior to delivery.

 Scores are reported as: